deeplus2021/betswirl-contracts/docs/Bank.md

 > BetSwirl&#39;s Bank

-The Bank contract holds the casino&#39;s funds, whitelist the games betting tokens, define the max bet amount based on a risk, payout the bet profit to user and collect the loss bet amount from the game&#39;s contract, split and allocate the house edge taken from each bet (won or loss), manage the tokens balance overflow to dynamically send overflowed tokens to the treasury and team.
+The Bank contract holds the casino&#39;s funds, whitelist the games betting tokens, define the max bet amount based on a risk, payout the bet profit to user and collect the loss bet amount from the game&#39;s contract, split and allocate the house edge taken from each bet (won or loss).
 The admin role is transfered to a Timelock that execute administrative tasks, only the Games could payout the bet profit from the bank, and send the loss bet amount to the bank.

 *All rates are in basis point.*